lukxsx/2048/README.md

 # 2048

-Command line version the 2048 game.
+Command line version of the 2048 game.

 Compile with
 ```